Login

 The course will be structured in lectures, discussions of visual and reading of the assigned materials and the showing of excerpts of TV series.
 The students are expected to attend every class and come prepared for discussions through reading and watching the assigned materials.
 The course will be organized in three sections.

-Section I: A small theoretical and a historical part where the subject of Visual Studies will be introduced, analyzed and discussed in relation to Gender Identity
+Section I: A theoretical and a historical part where the subject of Visual Studies will be

-Section IIi: The introduction of TV series and their importance to understand with critical tools the contemporary American society and therefore many western countries
+Section III: The introduction of TV series and their importance to understand with critical tools the contemporary American society and therefore many western countries

 The showing and discussing of the most relevant TV series concerned with gender identity from the past until today will be an essential part of the course.